-If you’re considering a website, an advertising campaign, any content marketing or SEO, developing a video or anything of a similar scale, a CMO will evaluate your situation and determine if you would benefit from the investment.
-Even hiring a new salesperson should be evaluated within the context of your readiness to benefit from the investment.
+If you’re considering a website, an advertising campaign, building a sales team, content marketing or SEO, developing a video or anything of a similar scale, a Fractional CMO will evaluate your situation and determine if you would benefit from the investment.

 Perhaps you’re already advertising but aren’t seeing a return.
-Your CMO would dig into why, and direct you on how to get back on track.
+Your Fractional CMO will dig into why and direct you on how to get back on track.

-Unless you’re investing $1 million+ per year on sales and marketing, you’re unlikely to justify a full-time Chief Marketing Officer.
-That’s why a part-time, Virtual or a so-called Fractional CMO is often a more cost-effective option.
+Unless you’re investing $1 million+ per year on sales and marketing, you’re unlikely to justify a full-time executive.
+That’s why a part-time, Virtual or Fractional CMO is often a more cost-effective option.

-A Chief Marketing Officer’s job is to lead a company’s sales and marketing interests and investments.
-A CMO ensures there’s a well thought out plan to grow your business that aligns with your company’s mission, vision, client needs and finances.
+Their role is to lead a company’s pre-marketing conversations and then their sales, marketing and commercialization program development.
+They ensure there’s a well-thought-out plan to grow your business that aligns with your company’s mission, vision, client needs and finances.

-The CMO typically develops the strategy and the team who drive sales.
-They help shape and control your messaging, develop sales and promotional programs, build budgets, forecasts and reporting systems to manage your risks and maximize your return on marketing investments.
+The CMO typically develops the strategy and the team who drives sales.
+They help shape and control your messaging, develop sales and promotional programs, build budgets, forecasts and reporting systems to manage your risks and maximize the return on your marketing and business development investments.

-You engage a Part-time or Virtual CMO to be part of your executive team to make sure you’re balancing short-term and strategic investments.
-Your CMO will help you shift out of the all too common “random acts of marketing” approach; to build a purposeful, by the numbers sales and marketing program and make sure you’re investing in the right things at the right time to get results.
+You engage a part-time or virtual executive to be part of your leadership team to make sure you’re balancing short-term and strategic investments.
+Your CMO will help you shift out of the all too common “random acts of marketing” approach; to build a purposeful, by-the-numbers sales and marketing program and make sure you’re investing in the right things at the right time to get results.

-If having a CMO sounds great but can’t justify the investment, consider a Virtual CMO with Accrue.
-We make it “easy” to rationalize and afford the sales and marketing leadership you need on your team.
+If having a CMO on staff sounds appealing, but if you can’t justify the investment, consider speaking with us.
+We make it “easy” to rationalize and justify the investment in a partner in sales and marketing leadership.